 Bramblewood founders building tool area

-Helen Fairest.
+Helen Fairest

 Helen is mum of 2, a trained Level 3 Forest School Leader, Wellbeing in Nature Level 3 Practitioner, Outdoor First Aider and Mental Health First Aider.
 She has been running forest schools since 2012 and has worked in informal education for 30 years, in residential summer camps and training for the charity Active Training and Education.
 Helen is also Lead Trainer for the Summer Camps Trust.
 Starting out as a Speech and Language Therapist, Helen has worked with children and adults with a range of communication difficulties and adults with learning disabilities, as well as delivering training for acute hospitals to help improve access and services for people with learning disability.
 Helen loves beetles, ash trees, teasels and making shelters.

-Jon Cree.
+Jon Cree

 Jon arrived in Bramblewood one quiet spring, mid lockdown, not long after the chiffchaffs took up their annual post in The Big Ash.
 He quickly joined the regular fauna as part of the wood, bringing with him skills in green woodworking, living willow weaving and woodland management, as well as homemade sourdough bread, friendship, songs, and long experience of training and environmental education.
 Jon is a founding director of the Forest School Association, and passionate about how the Forest School approach can help youngsters who find traditional schooling a challenge.
 Jon can often be found wending his way down the River Wye in a canoe, crafting furniture for small people, and sat round a campfire weaving a story.
-Jon is a director for Wild and Rooted CIC and The Bramblewood Project CIC.
+Jon is a director for The Bramblewood Project CIC.

-Anthony Chesher.
+Anthony Nicholson

 Anthony has worked with children and young people across schools (he is a qualified teacher), children’s homes and a whole host of other settings for twenty years.
 His particular specialism has been working with neurodivergent children and those for whom mainstream school is especially difficult.
 Away from education, Ant also co-founded and ran two successful businesses, before selling them in 2022 and joining us here at Bramblewood.
 Ant uses his prior experiences to help Bramblewood’s behind-the-scenes business development and operations, as well as lead our midweek sessions that run in the wood with children and young people.
-Ant loves to sing, play music and generally be silly.
+Ant loves to sing, dance, play music and generally be silly.

-Sam Owens.
+Sam Owens

 Sam is a mum of 3 and a nurse.
 Sam uses her nursing skills for NHS patients in Worcestershire, to support Forest School and as a Matron on summer camps for children.
 She is also a trained First Aider and Mental Health First Aider and has her certificate in Nature Based Practice and her L2 playwork certificate.